napen123/Tiled.Net/README.md

 Tiled.Net should be compatible with the official format, which can be viewed [here](http://doc.mapeditor.org/reference/tmx-map-format/).

-## Dependencies
-No external dependencies required other than .NET 4.5.

 ## Usage
 * Add the using statement